Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Switch.md

     switchControl[3].IsEnabled = false;
     ```

-Following output is generated when the switch is created using defined style:
+Following output is generated when the switch is created using the defined style:

 ![SwitchProperty](./media/SwitchProperty.PNG)